elena19m/cloud-courses/website/docs/common/ci_cd/_argo_rollouts_canary.md

 Modify the rollout strategy to include 3 canary steps: shift traffic to 25%, then 75%, and finally 100%, with a 120-seconds pause between each step.

 :::info
-Don't forget to also change the Docker image to force a new rollout.
+Don't forget to also change the Docker image tag to force a new rollout.

+For example, you can change it back to `latest`.
 :::